ballerina-platform/ballerina-lang/docs/tutorials/passthrough-service.md

 When defining a Ballerina program as a service instead of an executable program, the `service` construct acts as the top-level container that holds all the integration logic and can interact with the rest of the world.
 Its base path is the context part of the URL that clients use when sending requests to the service.
 You create one service per Ballerina program file.

 A service is a container of `resources`, each of which defines the logic for handling one type of request.
 Services are singletons, so all variables defined within a service scope are shared across all resource invocations.
-A service can have state for as long as it's active.
+A service can have a state for as long as it's active.

 ## About service URLs